lorenzocadamuro/imagesize/README.md

 # Imagesize
 Retrieve width and height of an image before it is completely loaded.

-Module uses ES6 Promises.
+Imagesize uses ES6 Promises.
 I raccomend the polyfill https://github.com/stefanpenner/es6-promise

 ## Install